 Putzing around online after we got home, I found a description of this route saying to be sure to bring your GPS for this very confusing route … Bah!!
 GPS-users are wimps.
 We even managed to find -- mapless and GPS-less -- the “shaft house” listed as an attraction of sorts on the website, and we didn’t even know it existed.
 This post was originally written while we had the 1988 4Runner.
-I'm updating now having revisited the shaft house after a good number of years - five or six - and we now have a 1999 4Runner named Chewie, who is a total badass.
+I'm updating now having revisited the shaft house after a good number of years - five or six - and we now have a 1999 4Runner named Chewie, whom we totally love.
 We also have Pinzy the Pinzgauer, but we revisited this site with Chewie.
 Part of the road has been significantly upgraded, so it's not so gnarly as it was the first time.
 Here are a few updated pics ... summer 2019.

-The description on the website also says parts of the route are "not for wide or shiny new SUVs."
-Ha … Trudy is perfect, as stated above!
-Trudy is the name I have given to our trusty 4Runner.
+The description on the website also says parts of the route are "not for wide or shiny new SUVs," and this I have to agree with but this is the case for many of the 4x4 trails around us as they are narrow and in the trees.
 The site also states it’s a half day trip … but as you know, we did it in 3 hours.
 Pretty much any drive time stated in any source for any driving condition on any road with any vehicle can be practically halved with Erik at the wheel.
 Fortunately we get along well in this respect as I’m typically game for the faster pace.
 A lot of 4x4 route drivers go slowly in order to minimize the bumpiness of the ride for passengers, but I personally like a bumpy ride, it’s more like being on an amusement park ride or something.

 At one point the road dead-ended, and fortunately we got out of the truck to have a look around, for we found this charming abandoned mining cabin.
 The mine entrance is right next to it, now collapsed and filled in as most mine entrances have been for safety reasons ... though I miss the old days when I first moved to the area and a lot of old mines had not been capped and you could walk into them.
 The mining cart tracks now just disappear into the weeds.